Best Business Credit Cards of 2018

 Compare the Best Business Credit Cards of 2018

 *All APRs listed below are current as of June 22, 2018, and are subject to change at any time depending on the card issuer and market fluctuation.

 Chase Ink Business Cash Credit Card

 APR: 14.74% - 20.74% (0% for first 12 months)

 Rewards: 5% cash back on office supplies/utilities, 2% cash back on gas station and restaurant purchases, 1% cash back on all other purchases

 Bonus Rewards: $500 bonus credit for spending $3,000 in first 3 months

 Fees: No annual fee, $5 or 5% on balance transfers, 3% on foreign transactions, maximum $39 late payment fee

-Although the sign up bonus is modest -- $300 for the first $3,000 spent – the Ink Cash® card does offer a 0% introductory rate on purchases and balance transfers for 12 months, which is rare for business credit cards.
-At 13.49%, the low end of the APR range is among the lowest available for a quality business rewards credit card.
+In addition to the sign-up bonus of $500 for the first $3,000, the Ink Business Cash card offers a 0% introductory rate on purchases and balance transfers for 12 months, which is rare for business credit cards.
+The low end of its APR range of 14.74% is among the lowest available for a quality business credit card that offers rewards.

-The Ink Plus® is an ideal card for businesses that spend less than $2,500 a month in the 5% and 2% categories and are more concerned with keeping costs down.
+The Ink Business Cash is an ideal card for businesses that spend less than $2,500 a month in the 5% and 2% categories, and are more concerned with keeping costs down.